DouglasUrner/GDP1-Unit-0/docs/game-makers-at-work.md

 1. Briefly describes the game **and** lists the designer and programming teams – the names of the actual people who did the work.
 On a big project, list either the team leads or the developers who have an online presence focused on the game development process.

 2. Then, search for articles, interviews, or other places where they describe their process.
-Add links to those materials to your document.
+Read or listen to one of them and add a quote to the document that you find interesting or helpful.
+Cite the article that you read.

 **Submit a PDF of your document.**